jseidl/hass-magic_areas/README.md

 # Your areas so smart it's almost magic! 🪄

 Magic Areas is a custom component for [Home Assistant](https://www.home-assistant.io/) that magically makes sense of the devices and entities in your areas so you don't have to!
-It's main purpose is tracking presence in your Home Assistant's areas but in reality it's much, much more than that.
+Its main purpose is tracking presence in your Home Assistant's areas but in reality it's much, much more than that.

 <img align="right" width='450' src="assets/images/readme_combined_presence_sources.gif" style="margin-left: 30px; margin-top: 8px;">

 ### Multiple sources of presence

 Motion-activated lights are so 2000s.
-Magic Areas tracks multiple sources of presence in order to gauge an area's `occupancy` state, which you can use on automations but as you'll see, you might not even have to.
+Magic Areas tracks multiple sources of presence in order to gauge an area's `occupancy` state, which you can use in automations but as you'll see, you might not even have to.

 Motion sensors, doors, media devices, device presence (`device_trackers`) are supported and you can use [Threshold](https://www.home-assistant.io/integrations/threshold/) and [Template](https://www.home-assistant.io/integrations/template/) binary sensors to track presence from power consumption and other entities' states!